All You Need to Know About Notice Period for Resignation

 If you need to leave your current position and want to remain in good standing with your employer, you will need to give your company sufficient notice so they can prepare for your departure.
-Letting your employer know that you plan to leave the firm is considered polite and professional, and most employers expect at least a brief notice period.
+Letting your employer know that you plan to leave the firm is considered polite and professional, and most employers expect at least a brief period of notice to be served.

 If you want to use your employer as a reference in the future, leaving a notice helps you preserve the professional relationship and end on a positive note.
 In this article, we explain the proper procedure for giving a notice period to your employer before you leave a position.

-A notice period is the time range an employee sets between informing their employer of their resignation and their last day.
+It is the time range an employee sets between informing their employer of their resignation and their last day.
 When informing your manager that you plan to leave, clearly state when your last day will be to set the term of your notice period.
-Likewise, an employer is also under an obligation to give employees a fair notice period letter informing them about the termination of the contract.
+Likewise, an employer is also under an obligation to give employees a fair period of notice letter informing them about the termination of the contract.

 An employee can hand over their resignation without prior notice if they think there has been a transgression on the part of the company.
 Similarly, an employer can terminate the contract of an employee if they committed serious misconduct.
 You can also quit or be dismissed without notice if you live in an area with at-will employment laws.

-There's no universal rule as to when you should give a notice period and for how long.
-Two weeks is a standard notice period for many positions, although high-level leadership positions and highly technical jobs need a longer notice period to enable the company to reorganise their essential functions.
+There is no universal rule as to when you should give a notice period and for how long.
+Two weeks is a standard duration for many positions, although high-level leadership positions and highly technical jobs need a longer period of notice to enable the company to reorganise their essential functions.
 In the United Kingdom, the legally required notice period depends on how long you have worked at the firm:

 Businesses often outline their notice expectations when you sign an employment contract during onboarding.
 When deciding how much notice to give, think about how your notice could impact your remaining time at the workplace and how long it would take you to transfer your responsibilities to your coworkers or a new hire.
 Be considerate of company operations while also prioritising your career needs.
 If you have another job lined up in a month and are on good terms with your employer, you could consider giving a longer notice to ease the transition.

 If you submit your notice period letter, instead of letting you work for the requested amount of time, your employer may ask you to leave immediately.
-In such cases, you will be given the due salary for your notice period even if you don't work.
-For instance, if you have given two weeks' time as your notice period but your boss asks you to leave immediately, then you will be provided two weeks' salary without needing to work.
+In such cases, you will be given the due salary for your period of notice even if you do not work.
+For instance, if you have given two weeks' time as your period of notice but your boss asks you to leave immediately, then you will be provided two weeks' salary without being required to work.
 This can happen only if your contract says you are eligible for pay in lieu and does not apply in at-will situations.

 Some employers may ask you to leave right after you submit your notice period letter while still keeping you on the rolls as an employee, a process known as 'garden leave.'
 This is a special case where workers are exempted from doing their job to maintain the company's confidentiality and access to essential information during a transition period.
 This becomes more important if you are leaving your current company to join a competitor firm.